vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/overlayfs.rst

 requirement that the root of a filesystem be given for either upper or lower.

-The lower filesystem can be any filesystem supported by Linux and does not need to be writable.
+A wide range of filesystems supported by Linux can be the lower filesystem, but not all filesystems that are mountable by Linux have the features needed for OverlayFS to work.
+The lower filesystem does not need to be writable.
 The lower filesystem can even be another overlayfs.
-The upper filesystem will normally be writable and if it is it must support the creation of trusted.* extended attributes, and must provide valid d_type in readdir responses, so NFS is not suitable.
+The upper filesystem will normally be writable and if it is it must support the creation of trusted.* and/or user.* extended attributes, and must provide valid d_type in readdir responses, so NFS is not suitable.

 A read-only overlay of two read-only filesystems may use any filesystem type.